R-a-Moore/GitHub_Setup/README.md

 ![repo SSH link copy]()

-go to repo in github, get the SSH link > go into bash paste link > authenticate
+### ssh-agent & keys
+You may need to

+`eval "$(ssh-agent -s)"` this gets your agent pid which should looks something like `Agent pid "your number"`.

+Add your ssh private key to the ssh-agent; `ssh-add ~/.ssh/"your private key name"`

-With all of this done, you should be able to pull/push, your work as normal.
+With all of this done, you should be able to pull/push, your work as normal with the previous steps in the 'creating a README.md' section above.
 Enjoy!